ni0ki/ui-components/CONTRIBUTING.md

    yarn start
    ```

 The last command will watch files located `src` and will recompile whenever they change.
-The resulted generated files will be located in `build` folder.
+Generated files are located in the `build` folder.

 ### Contributing

-Before contributing on this repo, please keep in mind that:
+Before contributing on this project, please keep in mind that:

 - We aim to have dumb components in this lib : they are <strong>presentational components</strong> and they shouldn't do any data treatment or management.
 - We use <strong>styled-components</strong> for a better developers experience.